Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Another frequent pitfall is treating all factors equally in your analysis.
 Foot traffic might be vital for a coffee shop but less important for a specialty retailer with destination customers.
 Your scoring model should reflect these differences through thoughtful weighting.

 Cannibalization analysis reveals uncomfortable truths that gut feeling often misses.
-When our platform showed one retailer that 22% of their customers were visiting multiple locations, they realized their expansion strategy was creating competition within their own brand.
+When analysis showed one retailer that 22% of their customers were visiting multiple locations, they realized their expansion strategy was creating competition within their own brand.
 This insight helped them space new locations more strategically.

 Market saturation is the silent killer of retail profitability.
 Data analysis can identify when a market is approaching the tipping point where additional locations yield diminishing returns.